 What to do with this activity?

 Get some chalk and draw a hopscotch design outside on the ground.
 Copy the picture above.
-The squares need to be big enough to fit one foot in and to hop between.
+The squares need to be big enough for one foot and to hop between.
 Here's how to play:

 1. Take turns to throw a small stone onto a numbered square.
 Start with number one.
-If the stone doesn’t land in the square, you lose your turn and pass the stone to the next person.
-If you get the stone into the square, hop to highest number (hopping over the square which has the stone in it) then turn round and hop back to the square one number above where the stone is.
+If the stone doesn’t land in the square you lose your turn.
+If you get the stone into the right square, hop to number 10 (hopping over the square with the stone in it) then turn round and hop back to near where the stone is.